Skip to content

 Answers to Common Questions

 The typical MBA applicant has two or more years of experience (work experience, volunteer work, community service, internships, significant academic projects etc.) but all applicants are considered even if they have limited professional experience.
 An outstanding undergraduate GPA will strengthen your application if you have less than two years of experience.
-You can review all admission criteria.

 The Information Technology concentration requires three courses.